oVirt/ovirt-site/source/documentation/admin-guide/chap-Virtual_Machine_Disks.html.md

 Enabling `wipe_after_delete` for virtual disks is more secure, and is recommended if the virtual disk has contained any sensitive data.
 This is a more intensive operation and users may experience degradation in performance and prolonged delete times.

     **Note:** The wipe after delete functionality is not the same as secure delete, and cannot guarantee that the data is removed from the storage, just that new disks created on same storage will not expose data from old disks.

 The `wipe_after_delete` flag default can be changed to `true` during the setup process (see "Configuring the oVirt Engine" in the [Installation Guide](/documentation/install-guide/Installation_Guide/)), or by using the engine configuration tool on the oVirt Engine.
 Restart the engine for the setting change to take effect.

+    **Note:** Changing the `wipe_after_delete` flag’s default setting will not affect the **Wipe After Delete** property of disks that already exist.

 **Setting SANWipeAfterDelete to Default to True Using the Engine Configuration Tool**

-1. Run the engine configuration tool with the `--set` action:
+1. Run the `engine-config` tool with the `--set` action:

         # engine-config --set SANWipeAfterDelete=true

-2. Restart the engine for the change to take effect:
+2. Restart the `ovirt-engine` for the change to take effect:

         # systemctl restart ovirt-engine.service

-The `/var/log/vdsm/vdsm.log` file located on the host can be checked to confirm that a virtual disk was successfully wiped and deleted.
+The **/var/log/vdsm/vdsm.log** file located on the host can be checked to confirm that a virtual disk was successfully wiped and deleted.

 For a successful wipe, the log file will contain the entry, `storage_domain_id/volume_id was zeroed and will be deleted`.
 For example: